-For additional questions regarding your acceptance please contact your admission advisor based on the information listed below.
+For additional questions regarding your acceptance please contact your admission counselor based on the information listed below.
 When emailing it is helpful to have your University ID number in the subject line.
 You can find your University ID number in your acceptance letter.
 It will begin with U00_____.

 Please contact the counselor that covers the first letter of your last name: